Getting a council home

 If you’ve come from Afghanistan

-You don't need to pass the habitual residence test if you came to the UK through one of these schemes at any time:
+You might be able to get housing help if you came to the UK through one of these schemes at any time:

 - the Afghan Relocations and Assistance Policy (ARAP)